 The most defining feature of a mesh setup though, is its redundancy.
 By placing three or more mesh devices in your network within range of each other, you have assurance that if one mesh device fails your mobile devices will always still stay connected.
 If by chance one of your mesh devices fails, the other mesh devices around your home will pick up the slack to keep the wireless connection operational until the failed device is replaced.

 All these benefits result in excellent performance and a 100% stable connection.

+Can getting a faster and more reliable internet connection really be that simple?
+It really can, and these days, it's pretty affordable too!
 Check out the full range of MESH networking products available now at PB Tech below, and keep your eyes on our Tips & News for the latest.